Is Process Serving Dangerous & Other Questions About Being a Process Server Answered

 Should You Hide From and Ignore a Process Server’s Delivery?

 Many people think they can avoid a lawsuit by avoiding a process server.
 After all, a lawsuit can't officially commence until the defendant has been given proper notice.
 Unfortunately, this is not a recommended course of action.
 Judges and their courts know these tricks and have made provisions for difficult-to-serve defendants.
 Just because you avoid a process server, doesn't mean you can't be served and sued.
-It just means the plaintiff has to opt for Plan B.
+So if you are wondering what happens when a process server fails, it just means the plaintiff has to opt for Plan B.

 Eventually, a plaintiff can turn to Plan B which usually includes: